-In written language, our thoughts and our speech are represented by visual symbols to convey the meaning of what we are writing and saying.
+In written language, our thoughts and our speech are represented by visual symbols to convey the meaning of what we are thinking or saying.
 In an alphabetic language like English, the 'visual symbols' are letters.
 These letters have been devised to correspond to the sounds in our language.
 They are written together in chunks of meaningful units.
 These are words.
 We leave spaces between the words to delineate them, so that it is easier for us to get at the message they convey

 In the 17th century, spellings of English words were 'set in stone' when the first dictionaries were written.
 These spellings have not changed over time.
 It is because they have not changed over the years, that we can read books written in previous centuries.

 In some languages each letter corresponds to a specific sound.
 Learning to read and write is fairly easy in these languages.
-But the English language has only 26 letters in its alphabet and 44 different sounds are defined as standard in British Received Pronunciation.
-There is no single correspondence between each letter and each sound.
+But the English language has only 26 letters in its alphabet and yet 44 different sounds have been abstracted from it (if we ignore dialects and accents).
+This means that there is no single correspondence between each letter and each sound.

 Sometimes a combination of letters corresponds to single sound e.g. 'ch' as in 'chip'.
 Sometimes the same letters correspond to a different sound, e.g. 'ch' in 'chemist' or 'ch' as in 'chef'.

 Sometimes a single letter represents more than one sound, e.g. 'a' in 'cat, father, baby'.
 Each 'a' corresponds to a different sound.
 The letter 'y' is pronounced differently in 'mummy, my, yet, gym' as well as being part of vowel graphemes in 'ay (day), ey (grey), oy (toy), ey (donkey)'.
 This makes learning to read and write in English very difficult.
 Sometimes we need to know the meaning of the word before we can decide how to pronounce it, e.g. 'row, row; wound, wound; beak, bread, break'